fac19/week8-TeamRocket/README.md

 ### User stories

 - As a dog, I want to go on doggy dates so I can meet the love of my life
-- As a user, I want to be able to update my profile so I can pull all the ladies
+- As a user, I want to be able to update my profile so I can *unleash* my potential
-- As an owner, I want to be able to delete my dog's profile as I no longer require the app.
+- As an owner, I want to be able to delete my dog's profile once they've found true love.

 ---